Abdallah-Afifi/Experimental-Verification-and-Analysis-of-Sorting-Algorithms-Qt/README.md

 TreeSort.cpp and TreeSort.h, which are the header and source files of the class Tree Sort.

+analysis.cpp and analysis.h, which includes the second screen of the program.

+mainwindow.cpp and mainwindow.h, which includes the first screen of the program.

-Analysis.cpp, which includes the main function of the program.
+main.cpp, which includes the main function of the Qt program.

+mainwindow.ui and analysis.ui, which are the UI files for the Qt program.

 # Design Directory